CODE OF CIVIL PROCEDURE IN BOSNIA AND HERZEGOVINA

 If one of the parties transfers the property or right at issue to a third party, this does not preclude a lawsuit between the original parties.
 The first investigation of the complaint, delivery of the complaint to the defendant for an answer, conducting a preliminary hearing, and scheduling the main hearing are all part of the proceedings leading up to the main hearing.

-In pleadings submitted before the main hearing, parties may set out the facts based on their claims and reveal evidence supporting them.
+In pleadings submitted before the main hearing, parties may set out the facts based on their claims and reveal supporting evidence.
 While the parties are still negotiating a settlement and the court is preparing for the main hearing, the court may decide based on an admission, explicit waiver, or default.

-Within thirty (30) days after the court receives a proper and full complaint, the complaint and any attachments must be served on the defendant.
+Within thirty (30) days after the court receives a proper and complete complaint, the complaint and any attachments must be served on the defendant.
 Within thirty (30) days after receiving the complaint and any attachments, the defendant must respond in writing to the allegations against them.

 RESPONSE TO THE COMPLAINT